adamhartford/SwiftR/README.md

 ### Important!

 Version 0.10.0 includes a breaking change.
-Callback parameters are now passed as [AnyObject] instead of AnyObject.
+Callback parameters are now passed as `[AnyObject]` instead of `AnyObject`.
 Named parameters in callbacks are no longer supported.

 ```swift
 myHub.on("someMessage") { args in